mingchen/docker-android-build-box/README.md

 Please also see the [installed java versions matrix](COMPATIBILITY.md#Installed-Java-Versions-Matrix) for the installed java versions and [jEnv Cache](#jenv-cache) on how to cache the *global* java version.

 The following documentation is for `jenv`.
-Please note that if the container is removed, that is run with the `-rm` flag, *global* changes will not persist unless jEnv is cached.
+Please note that if the container is removed, that is run with the `--rm` flag, *global* changes will not persist unless jEnv is cached.

 List all the available `java` versions: